annimol1701/student-performance-predictor/README.md

 For example:
 - Input: `6 hours`, `80% attendance`
-- Output: **Pass**
+- Output:Pass
-- ## 🎯 Project Goal

-The **Student Performance Predictor** aims to visualize and analyze student performance using subject-wise marks.
-This helps identify strengths and areas of improvement, and lays the foundation for predictive modeling in the future.

-## 📊 ARC Output
+- # 📊 ARC Output

 Below is a sample Academic Result Chart (ARC) generated using Python and Matplotlib: